 Like competitor Louis XIV, William III danced in ballets that were given to the Court.

 During a State Banquet the King surrounded himself with other heads of State, politicians, diplomats and influential individuals from society.
 Such a banquet was the perfect way to show the royal’s power and status.

-The beautifully set tables with cutlery and plates of gold, silver or porcelain, with crystal glasses and with gorgeous table decorations often remained a few days extra, so that the common people could come visit and admire all this wealth.
+The exquisitely set tables with cutlery and plates of gold, silver or porcelain, with crystal glasses and with gorgeous table decorations often remained a few days extra, so that the common people could come visit and admire all this wealth.

 As in Versailles, citizens were allowed to watch King-stadtholder William III having a meal.

-Despite the admiration he felt for the Sun king, William III would stay at war with King Louis XIV of France his whole life.
+Despite the admiration he felt for the Sun King, William III would stay at war with King Louis XIV of France his whole life.
 His wife Mary died of smallpox at the very young age of 32.
 They had no children, so he had no one to share his beautiful palace with.